Healing from Betrayal Trauma with EMDR Therapy: After An Affair

 Is EMDR Right for Me?

 EMDR can be highly effective for betrayal trauma, but it may not be suitable for everyone.
-Consider the following to determine if EMDR might be beneficial for you:

 • You experience intense emotional distress related to the betrayal.